facebook/infer/_docs/03-infer-bug-types.md

 ## <a name="UNSAFE_GUARDEDBY_ACCESS"></a> Unsafe GuardedBy Access

-Infer reports issues when a field or method is accessed when a lock is not held, when the firld or method has been annotated with `@GuardedBy(lock)`.
+Infer reports issues when a field or method is accessed when a lock is not held, when the field or method has been annotated with `@GuardedBy(lock)`.
 In many cases the lock is `this`.
 Here is a basic example:

 ```